1 small red onion, finely chopped

 4 cloves garlic, crushed

-200 g salmon filet for the sauce + optionally, 800 g filet, sliced to top the dish
+200 g salmon fillet for the sauce

 1 tsp dried thyme